iranianclever/sms_serial_verification/README.md

 8. Now environment is ready.
 Run it by `python app/main.py`

 ## Example of creating db and granting access:

+> Note this is just a sample.
+You have to find your own systems commands.

 ```
 CREATE DATABASE smsmysql;
 USER smsmysql;